sparkflows/sparkflows-docs/docs/operations/regular-maintenance-tasks.rst

 Compact H2 Database File
 ++++++++++++++++++

-By default H2 database file is in the home folder of the user running Fire Insights.
+By default H2 database file is in the home folder of the user running Sparkflows.
 It is named as "firedb.mv.db".

 If the H2 database file size grows too large (> 3GB), then follow the steps below for compacting it :